savostin/shop/README.md

 ## Future improvements:
 * Paging and sorting in product catalogue
-* Ability to change quantity and delete item in the cart
+* Ability to change quantity and delete item in the cart.
+Clear cart
 * Use AJAX when add to cart
 * More detailed shipping address form
 * Shipping costs and VAT